 Why So Many Stars Left NCIS

-No matter how you slice it, the hit CBS series NCIS has been a phenomenon ever since it first aired in 2003.
-The naval crime drama has remained so popular around the globe, that the show's lead actor, Mark Harmon, once revealed a shocking story on The Queen Latifah Show in 2014: While attempting to take a break from the spotlight with an Austrian getaway, the TV star was recognized by many fans as he and his wife, actor Pamela Dawber, took a casual stroll around town — so much so that the duo even "stopped traffic in the street."
+No matter how you slice it, the hit CBS series, "NCIS" has been a phenomenon ever since it first aired in 2003.
+The naval crime drama has remained so popular around the globe, that the show's lead actor, Mark Harmon, once revealed a shocking story on "The Queen Latifah Show" in 2014: While attempting to take a break from the spotlight on an Austrian getaway, the TV star was recognized by many fans as he and his wife, actor Pamela Dawber, took a stroll around town — so much so that the duo even "stopped traffic in the street."
 Wow.

-But like many other long-running television shows, the team behind NCIS has added and subtracted actors over the years.
+But like many other long-running television shows, the team behind "NCIS" has added and subtracted actors over the years.
 At times, it can be a wonder as to why some stars would say goodbye to their gigs on the critically acclaimed series.
-These are the reasons why so many stars left NCIS.
+These are the reasons why so many stars left "NCIS."

 Pauley Perrette was done with behind-the-scenes conflict

 When Pauley Perrette told ET Canada in 2018 that viewers haven't seen "a character like Abby on television," she wasn't kidding.
-Perrette played the gothic forensic scientist Abigail Sciuto on NCIS for the series' first 15 seasons before her shocking exit.
-As revealed to CBS Sunday Morning, the three-time People's Choice Awards nominee wanted a break and didn't like the fame that came along with the role, labeling it "dehumanizing."
+Perrette played the gothic forensic scientist Abigail Sciuto on "NCIS" for the series' first 15 seasons before her shocking exit.
+As revealed on "CBS Sunday Morning," the three-time People's Choice Awards nominee wanted a break and didn't like the fame that came along with the role, labeling it "dehumanizing."

 In July 2020, Perrette fired off numerous tweets backing a Vanity Fair article that exposed CBS showrunner Peter Lenkov, who was sacked due to misconduct.
-Perrette tweeted about the "great reporting" and went on to add that she testified that she heard "racist," "misogynistic," and "homophobic" slurs on set that was "hurtful."
+Perrette tweeted about Vanity Fair's "great reporting" and went on to add that she testified that she heard "racist," "misogynistic," and "homophobic" slurs on set that was "hurtful."
 She continued, "And y'all wondered why I quit?
 Those producers are still there.
 All of them.
 Including HIM."

 Michael Weatherly left NCIS to play other characters

-Ahead of Weatherly's final episode on NCIS that spring, he told Live with Kelly he wanted to play other characters and the "writing was kind of on the wall" that it was time to leave.
+Ahead of Weatherly's final episode on "NCIS" that spring, he told "Live with Kelly" he wanted to play other characters and the "writing was kind of on the wall" that it was time to leave.
 Three months later, Weatherly bluntly told reporters at Television Critics Association's summer press tour (via The Hollywood Reporter) he was "burnt out" and "ready for a new challenge."

 Sasha Alexander called the time commitment 'hard core'

-Through the first two seasons of NCIS Sasha Alexander was secret service agent Caitlin "Kate" Todd.
+Through the first two seasons of "NCIS," Sasha Alexander was Secret Service agent Caitlin "Kate" Todd.
 Alexander starred in back-to-back 24-episode seasons before her character was killed off in the Season 2 finale.

 In 2012, Alexander explained to TV Guide she was feeling overwhelmed with the pace of working "10½ months a year, 17 hours a day."
 She called it "hard core."
 The creator behind the crime drama, Don Bellisario, recalled to Chicago Tribune in 2005, that Alexander had "tears in her eyes" and told him that she "just can't work this hard."
 Bellisario convinced the brass at CBS to let Alexander out of her contract, telling them, "You don't want to force someone to work when she says this is not what she expected it to be."

-Ultimately, the series dropped an unexpected bombshell in the finale, which NCIS loves to do, and Alexander went on to star in Rizzoli & Isles for seven seasons, in addition to being a recurring guest star on Shameless.
+Ultimately, the series dropped an unexpected bombshell in the finale, which "NCIS" loves to do, and Alexander went on to star in "Rizzoli & Isles" for seven seasons, in addition to being a recurring guest star on "Shameless."
 It looks like killing off Special Agent Todd was a win-win for both parties.

 Lauren Holly wasn't happy that the creator was 'forced out'

-At the time, Holly explained on her website (via NCISfanatic) her character was originally intended to be a "guest-starring arc" for "about six episodes."
+At the time, Holly explained on her website that her character was originally intended to be a "guest-starring arc" for "about six episodes."
 Instead, they brought her on as a regular and stuck around for multiple seasons.
-The Any Given Sunday actor enjoyed playing a "minor character" as it allowed her to spend time with her family, however, as the show progressed she "got bored" with her character.
+The "Any Given Sunday" actor enjoyed playing a "minor character," as it allowed her to spend time with her family.
+However, as the show progressed, she "got bored" with her character.
 There was also a situation that may not have sat well with her.
-According to a 2007 report from TV Guide, NCIS star Mark Harmon and showrunner Don Bellisario butted heads and, ultimately, the latter left.
+According to a 2007 report from TV Guide, "NCIS" star Mark Harmon and showrunner Don Bellisario butted heads and, ultimately, the latter left.
 Holly wrote she "was saddened that Don Bellisario was forced out" and "missed him a lot."

-Furthermore, in 2020, Holly did back NCIS alum Pauley Perrette's tweets regarding a Vanity Fair article about the toxic culture within the CBS HR department.
+Furthermore, in 2020, Holly did back "NCIS" alum Pauley Perrette's tweets regarding a Vanity Fair article about the toxic culture within the CBS HR department.
 In one tweet, Perrette wrote, "Some words were EXACTLY what I and SO MANY went to @CBS #HR about THAT OTHER GUY'S abuse for over a decade y'all STILL support him on my old show."
 Holly quote-tweeted this post, writing, "...waiting."
 This makes us wonder whether or not foul play on set also led to Holly's decision to leave.

 Cote de Pablo said she 'didn't really have an option'

-Cote de Pablo was a regular cast member on NCIS for eight seasons playing Ziva David.
-Before her big return on the Season 16 finale and four episodes into Season 17, Ms. de Pablo told KTLA 5 in 2019, "The fans have been waiting for this.
+Coté de Pablo was a regular cast member on "NCIS" for eight seasons playing Ziva David.
+Before her big return on the Season 16 finale and four episodes into Season 17, de Pablo told KTLA 5 in 2019, "The fans have been waiting for this.
 I think there's a part of my heart that's been waiting for this."
 So why did she leave in the first place?
+That year, de Pablo told USA Today, she was "not ready to talk about" what transpired that led to her character being written off as a regular in 2013.
+She further revealed that "someday" she would tell the full story, and added, "I didn't leave because I wanted to go or because I was ready or because I was tired.
+I didn't really have an option."

 Jennifer Esposito was a temp

-Jennifer Esposito joined the Season 14 cast of NCIS, in 2016, as Alex Quinn for 24 episodes.
+Jennifer Esposito joined the Season 14 cast of "NCIS," in 2016, as Alex Quinn for 24 episodes.
 In the spring of 2017, the show wrote off Quinn in the season finale.
-Afterward, folks dredged up Esposito's past—when she fell down on the set of CBS's Blue Bloods due to Celiac disease—with rumors swirling around that her health was the reason she was one and done on NCIS.
+Afterward, folks dredged up Esposito's past — when she fell down on the set of CBS's "Blue Bloods" due to Celiac disease — with rumors swirling around that her health was the reason she was one and done on "NCIS."

-The Crash actor was quick to shut down those rumors on Twitter, writing, "No i am not ill."
-She explained she "was not meant" to be on the show long term and enjoyed her time there as she "Met some great new friends."
-During her past stint on Blue Bloods she was written off after 46 episodes, with the network telling Deadline in 2012, "Jennifer has informed us that she is only available to work on a very limited part-time schedule."
+The "Crash" actor was quick to shut down those rumors on X, writing, "No i am not ill."
+She explained she "was not meant" to be on the show long term and enjoyed her time there as she "met some great new friends."
+During her past stint on "Blue Bloods" she was written off after 46 episodes, with the network telling Deadline in 2012: "Jennifer has informed us that she is only available to work on a very limited part-time schedule."
 They added, since Esposito was "unable to perform the demands of her role" they "regretfully" had her character placed "on a leave of absence."
 Esposito did reveal to Dr. Drew the series had her work more hours than what she originally committed to.

-When Esposito joined NCIS it seemed that she made amends with the network and they ensured they did right by Esposito.
-In turn, the short term agreement kept things fresh for the long-running drama and boosted interest as it was the season coming off of Michael Weatherly's exit.
+When Esposito joined "NCIS," it seemed that she made amends with the network, and they ensured they did right by Esposito.
+In turn, the short-term agreement kept things fresh for the long-running drama and boosted interest, as it was the season coming off of Michael Weatherly's exit.

 Duane Henry was a casualty in the writing room

-Introduced to the NCIS universe in Season 13's final two episodes, Duane Henry played Clayton Reeves as a series regular on the following two seasons.
+Introduced to the "NCIS" universe in Season 13's final two episodes, Duane Henry played Clayton Reeves as a series regular on the following two seasons.
 Near the end of Season 15, Reeves gets killed off the show.
+In 2018, Henry revealed to TVLine that his character was the creation of former showrunner Gary Glasberg, who died in 2016.
+He recalled then wondering, "What's going to happen now with the character [Reeves]?"
+He went on to note that because of the "you never know" nature of the industry, he's "always prepared for everything."

 Adam Jamal Craig was killed off NCIS: Los Angeles

-When the NCIS: Los Angeles spinoff premiered in 2009, Adam Jamal Craig was in the show's opening title sequence.
-He then played a series regular named Dominic "Dom" Vail.
-The character appeared in the series first 13 episodes before getting abducted, which took the character on a hiatus.
+When the "NCIS: Los Angeles" spinoff premiered in 2009, Adam Jamal Craig was in the show's opening title sequence.
+He played a series regular named Dominic "Dom" Vail.
+The character appeared in the series' first 13 episodes before getting abducted, which took the character on a hiatus.

 In January 2010, executive producer Shane Brennan told Entertainment Weekly he wanted to send a message that no one is safe and admitted he likes "playing with the audience's expectations."
-Like the show's audience, it turns out cast members were also on their heels as series regular Daniella Rush told TV Guide that season, "For [the cast], it can be a little scary here and there."
+Like the show's audience, it turns out cast members were also on their heels, as series regular Daniella Rush told TV Guide that season: "For [the cast], it can be a little scary here and there."
 But it definitely stings when the actor plays the character that takes the hit, as Craig told Entertainment Weekly, "I had big hopes for Agent Vail, so, naturally, it took me by surprise.
 But I have complete trust and respect in Shane's vision for the characters and the world he created."

 The character was gone for months before finally reappearing on the show.
 During Vail's absence, Marty Deeks (played by Eric Christian Olsen) was introduced.
 The character appeared on back-to-back Season 1 episodes before becoming Vail's permanent replacement at the start of Season 2.
 Craig reprised his character once more in the 21st episode of Season 1 titled "Found" only to be killed off before the episode's conclusion.